KevinKra/AWS_resources/courses/networking.md

 - What configuration is peering handled in?
 - What is transitive peering?
 Does AWS VPC support it?
 - How many subnets can exist in an AZ?
 - Network ACLs, Security groups.
-Which is stateful and which is statless?
+Which is stateful and which is stateless?

 ---